divnix/digga/doc/start/from-nixos.md

 > ##### _Notes:_
 > - Instead of `switch`, you can pass `build`, `test`, `boot`, etc just as with
 >   `nixos-rebuild`.
->
-> - It is convenient to have the template living at `/etc/nixos` so you can
->   simply `sudo nixos-rebuild switch` from anywhere on the system, but it is
->   not required.